Financial planning tools and services to put you on the path to the future you want

 The biggest expense of most brick and mortar businesses is the real estate.
 So, owning the property could increase your long term wealth and monthly income.

 How to Model: Use the Home and Real Estate page in the NewRetirement Planner to document the commercial property and any relocation you might undergo.
+You can model the income (or losses) and additional expenses from the venture as either passive income or work income.

 Owning a vacation property as an investment usually means that you rent it out to tenants for shorter time periods.
 If you have the right house in a desirable location, you might be able to make as much money from a few vacation renters as you could from a year round tenant elsewhere.